gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 The next section on the main screen is for **Communication Limits**.

-{% image src="lockdown-iphone/communication-limits.png" caption="Communication Limits" alt="locking down an iphone: Communication Limits settings" /%}
+{% image src="lockdown-iphone/communication-limits.png" caption="Communication Limits" alt="locking down an iPhone: Communication Limits settings" /%}

 The **Communication Limits** settings area (shown below) allows you to control who your child can communicate with.

-{% image src="lockdown-iphone/communication-limits-settings.png" caption="Communication Limits settings" alt="locking down an iphone: the inner screen of settings for Screen Time Communication Limits" /%}
+{% image src="lockdown-iphone/communication-limits-settings.png" caption="Communication Limits settings" alt="locking down an iPhone: the inner screen of settings for Screen Time Communication Limits" /%}

 Depending on your particular situation, it might be wise and appropriate to limit communication to specifically approved contacts, or prohibit communication during